pantheon-systems/documentation/source/partials/migrate/faq-wordpress.md

 1. On the next page, choose your Custom Upstream, and complete the installation.

-You can now proceed with the normal migration steps [outlined above](#migrate-existing-sites), starting at Step 8.
+You can now proceed with the [standard migration procedure](migrate), starting at Step 8.

 ### Are database table prefixes supported?